90-bean/learn_git/readme.txt

 2016-06-22 create;
 Git is a distributed version control system.
-Git is free distributed software.
+Git is free software distributed under the GPL.
+Git has a mutable nidex called stage.
+Git tracks changes.
 I will learn how I can use Git.